adriannabronowicka/dannys-diner-sql/README.md

 - menu – product details and prices
 - members – customers who joined the loyalty program and their join dates

+All tables were created using SQL scripts located in the `database/` folder.

+## 🧰 Tools Used
+- SQL (PostgreSQL)
+- Git & GitHub

 ## 🛠 SQL Concepts Used
 The project demonstrates practical usage of:
 - JOIN operations